Kate Meadowcroft MA (UKCP and HCPC reg.)

-I work privately with individual clients in South London and as a freelance arts psychotherapist in the NHS.
-I also provide art therapy groups in the third sector (Crisis, Centre for Better Health etc).
-I worked for 5 years as an intern art psychotherapist with patients at the women's psychotherapy service for childhood sexual abuse at Oxleas NHS Trust.
+I work privately with individual clients in South London and as a sessional/freelance arts psychotherapist in the NHS and third sector mental health & wellbeing settings (Crisis UK, Centre for Better Health etc.) I was an honorary art psychotherapist with the Women's Psychotherapy Service (long term psychodynamic counselling on behalf of adult survivors of childhood sexual abuse) from 2014-18.

-I ensure a high standard of practice and attend regular clinical supervision and continuous professional development activities.
+To ensure a high standard of practice, I attend regular clinical supervision and continuous professional development training activities.